Galaga: Destination Earth

-Galaga: Destination Earth, known in the Game Boy Color version as Galaga, is a 2000 shoot 'em up video game developed by King of the Jungle and published by Hasbro Interactive and Majesco Entertainment for Microsoft Windows, PlayStation, and Game Boy Color.
+Galaga: Destination Earth, known in the Game Boy Color version as Galaga, is a 2000 shoot 'em up video game developed by King of the Jungle and published by Hasbro Interactive and Majesco for Microsoft Windows, PlayStation, and Game Boy Color.
 It is an update to the 1981 arcade game Galaga.

 Gameplay

 Destination Earth includes nine stages, each consisting of several "waves" of alien attackers and bonus waves.
 Most of the stages are planetary locations, like an Ancient Egyptianish Mars, Metropolitan Earth, and Saturn.
 Some are non-planet astronomical objects like the moon or the sun.
 On the final stage, the player finds must battle on a "planetoid".
-The "waves" consist of three preset views denoted as ALPHA (1st person), DELTA (side scroller), and GAMMA (top view or original Galaga view).
+The "waves" consist of three preset views denoted as ALPHA (1st person), DELTA (side scroller), and GAMMA (top view or original; "Galaga" view).

 If a tractor beam ship is destroyed, there is a chance that a cube will come out.
 If the player catches this cube, they will get a temporary tractor beam that can capture an enemy ship.
 Captured enemy ships will then act as wing-men for your fighter until destroyed by enemy fire, just as they do in Gaplus.